Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Memphis and its opponents have combined for 61 points or more just one time this year.
+- Memphis and its opponents have scored at least 61 points or more just once this year.

-- Temple and its opponents have combined to score more than 61 points in one game this season.
+- Temple's games have gone over 61 points in only one opportunity this season.

-- Saturday's total is 3.8 points lower than the two team's combined 64.8 points per game average.
+- The combined points per game average of the two teams, 64.8, is 3.8 points greater than Saturday's over/under.

-- This contest's over/under is 0.8 points under the 61.8 these two squads combine to give up per game in 2021.
+- The 61.8 points per game these two squads have allowed to opponents this season are 0.8 more than the 61 total in this contest.

-- The average total in Tigers games this season is 64.8, 3.8 points more than Saturday's total of 61.
+- The Tigers and their opponents have scored an average of 64.8 points per game in 2021, 3.8 more than Saturday's total.

-- The 54.2 PPG average total in Owls games this season is 6.8 points fewer than this game's over/under.
+- The 61 total in this game is 6.8 points higher than the 54.2 average total in Owls games this season.

 Memphis Stats and Trends